apipy/HQApi/README.md

-# HQApi
+d# HQApi
 HQ Trivia & Words API, written in Python.

 Development stopped!
 HQ Trivia is dead and there is no point in continuing development.
-The library will be removed on March 1, 2020
+The library will be removed from pip on March 1, 2020

 ## Contact author
 * [@](https://t.me/) - Telegram